Neiwei railway station

 Neiwei railway station (內惟車站 (Nèiwéi Chēzhàn)) is a railway station located in Gushan District, Kaohsiung, Taiwan.
-It is located on the West Coast line and is operated by Taiwan Railways.It is served by all local trains.
+It is located on the West Coast line and is operated by Taiwan Railway.It is served by all local trains.

 History

 The line the station is on was formerly located at ground level, but has now been moved underground.
 It opened on 14 October 2018 along with the completed underground railway project in the Kaohsiung area.

 Facilities

 The station is located underground and has a ramp from street level, stairs, and a lift.
 The walls around the entrance have been decorated with mosaic murals.